auth0/laravel-auth0/docs/User Models and Repositories.md

 Creating a repository is simple: it must implement the `Auth0\Laravel\Contract\Auth\User\Repository` interface, and include two methods:

-- `fromSession()` is used to retrieve a user from the application's session
+- `fromSession()` is used to retrieve a user from the application's session.
 - `fromAccessToken` is used to retrieve a user from an access token.

 The default implementation looks like this: